Woutman/burgerszoobot/README.md

 └── README.md                  # Project documentation
 ```

-## Configuration
-- **OpenAI API Key**: Add your API key to `.env` for generating embeddings and responses.

 ## Documents
-A JSON with a list of all documents that have been ingested can be found at `util/docs.json`.
+A JSON file with a list of all documents that have been ingested can be found at `util/docs.json`.

 ## License